Karlox01/Watchsite/README.md

 ## Testing

-- **HTML Validator**: Ensured HTML code passes validation.
 - **CSS Validator**: Ensured CSS code passes validation.
 - **Lighthouse**: Conducted performance testing for efficient loading.
 - **Manual Testing**: Tested on various browsers and devices for optimal responsiveness.
+- **Issues and Their Solutions**: Documented and resolved issues encountered during development.

 ## Deployment

-The website will be deployed to Heroku (TO DO ).
-Follow these steps to view it:
+The website will be deployed to Heroku.
+If you want to view it on your local server, Please follow these steps :

-1.
+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required dependencies using `pip install -r requirements.txt`.
+4. Run the application using `python manage.py runserver`.
+5. Access the website at `http://localhost:8000`.

 ## Credits

 **Content**: Our content is inspired by the world of horology and the passion of watch enthusiasts.

-**Media**:
+**Media**: Placeholder for media credits.

-**Code**:
- Fonts were chosen from Google Fonts, and color selection was inspired by tailwind projects.
+**Code**: Fonts were chosen from Google Fonts, and color selection was inspired by tailwind projects.

-**Copilot**: Special thanks to GPT-3.5 Assistant - Alex (Hes named himself Alex!!) for providing valuable assistance throughout the project, Including testing of my code for potential erros.
+**Copilot**: Special thanks to GPT-3.5 Assistant - Alex for providing valuable assistance throughout the project, Including testing of my code for potential errors.